Built-in agent reference

 Run a fixed input → edit → diff pipeline; hand back a versioned diff.

-Tool-use agents loop — converse and call tools until done; workflow agents run a fixed input → edit → diff pipeline and hand back a versioned diff.
+Tool-use agents loop: they converse and call tools until done.
+Workflow agents run a fixed input → edit → diff pipeline and hand back a versioned diff.

-The underlying prompts and specific behaviors of these built-in agents may change slightly between TeXRA versions as we continue to optimize them.
-If you require precise, unchanging behavior or wish to heavily customize the process, consider creating a Custom Agent based on these examples.
+The prompts and specific behaviors of these built-in agents may change slightly between TeXRA versions.
+If you need precise, unchanging behavior or want to customize the process in depth, create a custom agent based on these examples.

-For details on the underlying structure and execution flow common to all agents, see the Agent Architecture & Execution Flow guide.
+For the structure and execution flow common to all agents, read the agent architecture guide.

 Opt-in

-chat is no longer included in any of the built-in team presets (Lean Project, Physicist, Mathematician).
-Enable it from the Agents tab if you want to use it.
+assistant is not included in any of the built-in teams.
+Enable it from the Agents tab to use it.

 User story: You just got reviewer comments back.
-Instead of manually hunting through a 40-page paper, you open
+Instead of hunting through a 40-page paper by hand, you open

-chatand paste the reviewer's feedback: "Address comment 3 about missing error bars in Table 2—add them and update the caption."
+assistantand paste the reviewer's feedback: "Address comment 3 about missing error bars in Table 2: add them and update the caption."
 The agent reads your files, makes the edits, and shows you a diff to approve.

-Best for: General research assistance, code/LaTeX editing, running compilations
+Best for: General research assistance, literature search, code/LaTeX editing, computations, running compilations

 Example instruction: